kishanup78910/ecom/README.md

 Regular expression is a way to validate the email like things , it is good for formating the value and it is use for cross validation of user entry .

+in this project i have added anonymous athetication  .